 Sixty cancer patients on chemotherapy participated in once-weekly art therapy sessions (painting with water-based paints).
 Nineteen patients who participated four or more sessions were evaluated as the intervention group, and 41 patients who participated in 2 or less sessions comprised the participant group.
 In the intervention group, the median score for depression was 9 at the beginning and 7 after the fourth appointment.
 The median fatigue score changed from 5.7 to 4.1.
 Art therapy is worthy of further study in the treatment of cancer patients with depression or fatigue during chemotherapy treatment.

-Garland SN.
-Carlson LE.
-Cook S. Lansdell L. Speca M. A non-randomized comparison of mindfulness-based stress reduction and healing arts programs for facilitating post-traumatic growth and spirituality in cancer outpatients.
+Garland SN, Carlson LE, Cook S, et al. A non-randomized comparison of mindfulness-based stress reduction and healing arts programs for facilitating post-traumatic growth and spirituality in cancer outpatients.
 Supportive Care in Cancer.
 15(8):949-61, 2007.

-The aim of this study was to compare a mindfulness-based stress reduction (MBSR) program and a healing through the creative arts (HA) program on measures of post-traumatic growth (PTGI-R), spirituality (FACIT-Sp), stress (SOSI), and mood disturbance (POMS) in cancer patients.
-MATERIALS AND METHODS: A sample of cancer outpatients (104 patients) with a variety of diagnoses chose to attend either an 8-week MBSR program or a 6-week creative arts program and were assessed pre- and post-intervention.
+The aim of this study was to compare a mindfulness-based stress reduction (MBSR) program and a healing through the creative arts (HA) program on measures of post-traumatic growth, spirituality, stress, and mood disturbance in cancer patients.
+A sample of 104 cancer with a variety of diagnoses attended either an 8-week MBSR program or a 6-week creative arts program and were assessed pre-and post-intervention.
 Participants in both groups improved significantly over time on overall post-traumatic growth.
 Participants in the MBSR group improved on measures of spirituality more than those in the creative arts group.
 Participants in the MBSR group also showed more improvement than those in creative arts group on measures of anxiety, anger, overall stress symptoms, and mood disturbance.
-Both programs may improve facilitation of positive growth after traumatic life experiences for those who choose to participate.
 MBSR may be more helpful than creative arts therapy in enhancing spirituality and reducing stress, depression, and anger.

-Walsh SM.
-Radcliffe RS.
-Castillo LC.
-Kumar AM.
-Broschard DM.
-A pilot study to test the effects of art-making classes for family caregivers of patients with cancer.
+Walsh SM, Radcliffe RS, Castillo LC, et al. A pilot study to test the effects of art-making classes for family caregivers of patients with cancer.
 Oncology Nursing Forum.
 34(1):38, 2007.

 This study tested the effects of an art-making class on reducing anxiety and stress among family caregivers of patients with cancer.
 Sixty-nine family caregivers were pre-tested and then a two-hour art-making class was delivered.
 Post-tests showed that anxiety and stress was significantly reduced after art-making class.
 Family caregivers may benefit from participation in art-making interventions.
 Nurses should continue to investigate the use of creative approaches to promote holistic care.